firefart/websitewatcher/README.md

 After the body is extracted we clean up the content by removing the content we are not interested part by part.
 The last 2 `replace` sections remove trailing and leading spaces and double newlines.

-The resulting content (see below) is then checked against the last stored version every time the binary runs.
+The resulting content (see below) is then checked against the last stored version every time the job runs.
 To test your config you can run `./websitewatcher -config config.json -debug -dry-run` which will print out the results after each replace so it's easier to debug faulty regexes.

 ```json
 {